Why We Can’t Recommend Porcelain Countertops

 Wide Range of Designs

-As with any manufactured, or “faux” stone product, they are able to produce a wide variety of designs, and the consistency of pattern and color are hard to match in natural stone.
+As with any manufactured, or “faux” stone product, they are able to produce a wide variety of designs, and the consistency of pattern and color is hard to match in natural stone.
 This means, however, that your “unique” kitchen design is not truly one of a kind as it would be in granite.

 There is one statistic being touted that we want to get out of the way upfront, a claim that porcelain is 30% harder than granite.
 While this is true for one product currently on the market, it is not the norm.
 It also depends on which stone you compare it with.
 Hardness is not the only consideration however, and we’ll deal with this in the cons.
 It has to be said that when it comes to scratching and etching from both wear and chemicals, porcelain does well.
 The lack of porosity makes it nearly bulletproof to stains.
 The hard, baked-on finish also prevents everyday scratches.